convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/components/control-components/loop-handler.md

 Name | Description
 --- | ---
 Comment | Describes the object comment to include in the documentation report.
 This property generally contains an explanation about the object.
+Index parameter | Defines the parameter's name for index in loop.
 Is active | Defines whether the component is active.
+Item parameter | Defines the parameter's name for item in loop.